valis-team/tockchain/QualificationTestnet/CLI/README.md

 This folder contains the CLI binaries for Tockchain.
-You can download and use them to interact with the testnet.
+You can download and use them to interact with the Qualification Testnet.